 The Java Virtual Machine (JVM) is an integral part of your Java application.
 That's why you need a strategy for JVM management and monitoring in production.
 What will you do if JVM performance flags?
 How will you be alerted to issues that come up in the middle of the night?
 In order to ensure the performance of your app, you need JVM monitoring tools that can run in production.

 AppDynamics automatically discovers and monitors application code running on your JVMs and provides deep visibility into how it executes in production.
 This enables you to understand where latency is spent and how system resources like CPU and memory are consumed by an application and business transactions.
+With AppDynamics, you can monitor the health of your APIs and web services in real-time, allowing for proactive troubleshooting of performance issues.

 Monitor Business Transactions